-Any wood structural system can be designed to achieve a tight building envelope.
-However, with new systems such as cross laminated timber (CLT), precise manufacturing results in tight tolerances and exceptional air tightness.
-The added aspect of dimensional stability also ensures that the building remains airtight over time.
-Wood is also proving to be a good choice for designers who want to meet the Passive House (Passivhaus) standard or create a net-zero energy or net zero-carbon building.
+However, while any wood structural system can be designed to achieve a tight building envelope, the precise manufacturing of new systems such as cross laminated timber (CLT) result in exceptional air tightness.
+(The added aspect of dimensional stability also ensures that the building remains airtight over time.)
+Wood is also proving to be a good choice for designers who want to meet the Passive House (Passivhaus) standard or create a net zero energy or net zero carbon building.

 Because many factors have a greater influence on energy efficiency than the choice of structural material, a more relevant point for many designers is that wood building systems have low embodied energy.
 Embodied energy is the energy needed to extract, process, manufacture, transport, construct and maintain a material or product.
 LCA studies consistently show that wood outperforms other materials in this area.